 Conference Papers, lectures, panel discussions:

-Upcoming: China’s foreign economic policy and its implications for Europe in general and the role of technical standardization in particular.
-Presentation at the seminar “Regulation, Standards, Innovation and Trade, Kommerskollegium, 24 March 2020 (postponed), Stockholm.
+2021: China’s foreign economic policy and its implications for Europe in general and the role of technical standardization in particular.
+Presentation at the seminar “Regulation, Standards, Innovation and Trade", Kommerskollegium, 10 June 2021, Stockholm (virtual).

 2021: The Geopolitics of standards.
 Presentation at the "practice session" of US Women in Standards.
 8 April 2021, Washington D.C. (virtual).